TekisasuEngine/tekisasu-vscode-plugin/README.md

   infer all variable types.
 - To increase the number of results displayed, use static typing in your scripts.

-### Can Godot/VSCode load in my script changes automatically instead of showing a confirmation window?
+### Can Tekisasu/VSCode load in my script changes automatically instead of showing a confirmation window?

-Godot has some Editor Settings that can help you if your workflow involves changing files in both editors:
+Tekisasu has some Editor Settings that can help you if your workflow involves changing files in both editors:

 - **Editor Settings > Text Editor > Behavior > Files > Auto Reload Scripts on External Change**
 - **Editor Settings > Interface > Editor > Save on Focus Loss**